Vegan Pizza Dough

 After you knead the dough for the second time, divide it into four balls.
 Lightly oil the outside of each ball and wrap them individually with plastic wrap.

 You don’t need to thaw the pre-baked pizza base.
-Add toppings on the frozen base and bake following the regular baking instructions below.
+Add toppings to the frozen base and bake following the regular baking instructions below.

 Below I listed some quick and easy vegan meal recipes ideas for you to try: